-Degrees conferred between July 1, 2008 and June 30, 2009
+Degrees conferred between July 1, 2010 and June 30, 2011

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of $1^{st}$ and $2^{nd}$ majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by $2^{nd}$ major as the denominator.
-If you prefer, you can compute the percentages using $1^{st}$ majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to Include
+Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

 Agriculture 1

-Natural resources/environmental 3
+Natural resources and 3

-science
+conservation

 Architecture 4

-Area and ethnic studies 5
+Area, ethnic, and gender studies 5

-Communications/journalism 7% 9
+Communication/journalism 4 9

 Communication technologies 10

-Computer and information 2% 11
+Computer and information 11

-sciences
+sciences 1

 Personal and culinary services 12

-Education 12% 13
+Education 13 13

 Engineering 14

 Engineering technologies 15

-Foreign languages and literature 1% 16
+Foreign languages, literatures, and 16

+linguistics 2

 Family and consumer sciences 19

-Law/legal studies 1% 22
+Law/legal studies 1 22

-English 2% 23
+English 2 23

 Liberal arts/general studies 24

 Library science 25

-Biological/life sciences 10% 26
+Biological/life sciences 11 26

-Mathematics 2% 27
+Mathematics and statistics 1 27

-Military science and technologies 29
+Military science and military 28 and 29

+technologies

-Interdisciplinary studies 1% 30
+Interdisciplinary studies 1 30

-Parks and recreation 5% 31
+Parks and recreation 11 31

-Philosophy and religious studies 2% 38
+Philosophy and religious studies 2 38

-Theology and religious vocations 0% 39
+Theology and religious vocations 39

-Physical sciences 3% 40
+Physical sciences 1 40

 Science technologies 41

-Psychology 3% 42
+Psychology 3 42

+Homeland Security, law - 43

+enforcement, firefighting, and

-Security and protective services 2% 43
+protective services 2

-Public administration and social 1% 44
+Public administration and social 44

-services .,.
+services 1

-Social sciences 2% 45
+Social sciences 3 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials 49

-moving .,
+moving

-Visual and performing arts 4% 50
+Visual and performing arts 2 50

-Health professions and related 11% 51
+Health professions and related 51

-sciences
+programs 10

-Business/marketing 26% 52
+Business/marketing 25 52

-History 3% 54
+History 4 54

 Other

 TOTAL 100% 100% 100%